Training - C1 - Transforming Organization Courses

 Managing and Improving Work Processes (1 Day)

-This 1-day class examines how work processes impact work effectiveness.
-Participants will learn how to analyze current work processes, develop a process performance tracking system, break down processes into tasks and apply a process improvement strategy.
+This class examines how work processes impact work effectiveness.
+Participants will learn to assess and analyze work processes to determine areas for improvement, as well as how to apply a process improvement strategy to increase efficiency and effectiveness of current workplace processes.
 Skills learned in this class will be applicable to the management of any work process.

-- Analyze current work processes using specific tools and techniques
+- Analyze work processes using specific tools and techniques

 TRAINING HOURS: 6